matt-goldman/BlakeDocs/src/Pages/5 Contributing/PluginHooks.md

 ### Common BeforeBake Patterns

 #### Adding Metadata to Pages
+[NOTE: Page metadata is a property of _processed_ pages, not raw content.
+And further, the code is wrong.
+The content provides MarkdownPages (accessible in before bake) and GeneratedPages (accessible in after bake).
+Metadata is available in generated pages, _but_ before bake can write metadata into the YAML frontmatter, which then gets added to the metadata dictionary.]
 ```csharp
 public async Task BeforeBakeAsync(BlakeContext context, ILogger? logger = null)
 {